Foursquare’s first decade, from viral hit to real business and beyond

 FC: What’s the talent pool like for hiring these days?
 Is it radically different than it was in the early days?

 DC: For sure.
 In 2009, ’10, ’11, ’12, we were the big fish in a small pond.
-And then once Twitter was like, “Hey, we should have an office here” and Facebook was like, “we should have an office here,” and Snapchat was “we should have an office here.”
+And then once Twitter was like, “Hey, we should have an office here” and Facebook was like, “We should have an office here,” and Snapchat was “We should have an office here.”
 It just turned into a different game.
 Because these are big public companies that have more resources, in terms of salary and liquid stock, so it’s harder to compete.

 But the tech ecosystem here is still very healthy.
 There’s plenty of people that don’t want to work at a big company.
-They want to be able to contribute in a large way to a company that still only has three hundred employees, like us.
+They want to be able to contribute in a large way to a company that still only has 300 employees, like us.

 FC: And is Foursquare as a product and a company meaningfully different than it would have been if it had moved out to San Francisco at the get-go?